A guide for Canadians moving to New York City

 The NYC subway is unzoned, so it costs the same fare, currently $2.75, to ride the subway from any station to any other station.
 That’s fractionally cheaper than the $3.10 you would pay if you were in Toronto and using a Presto card.

-In keeping with New York’s special relationship with Canada, you can exchange your valid Canadian driver’s license for a New York State license without having to take a driver’s test.
+In keeping with New York’s special relationship with Canada, when moving to New York from Canada, you can exchange your valid Canadian driver’s license for a New York State license without having to take a driver’s test.
 (The New York Department of Motor Vehicles will still require you to take a vision test.)
 Bring proof of your identity and your Canadian license to a New York DMV office within 30 days after you become a New York resident.
 The fee for the exchange is currently $75, and your New York license will be valid for five years.

 Managing your finances

-Taxes: Check in with the Canada Revenue Agency to see if you are deemed a non-resident or if you are deemed a factual resident of Canada, as that will affect your tax payments accordingly.
+Taxes: As a Canadian expat in NYC, check in with the Canada Revenue Agency to see if you are deemed a non-resident or if you are deemed a factual resident of Canada, as that will affect your tax payments accordingly.

 Banking: You’ll want to set up a U.S. Bank account.
 Banks with a strong presence in the U.S. and Canada include a couple that are household names in the U.S., for example, Chase Bank and TD Bank and BMO Harris (the TD stands for Toronto-Dominion, and the BMO for Bank of Montreal, but you probably already knew that).

 Moving money: International money transfer options can be quite complicated between some countries—but thankfully that’s not the case for the U.S. and Canada.
 RBC Bank has strong cross-border options for Canadians in the U.S., as does CIBC.
 Another good option is Wise, which pairs one client’s currency movement from Point A to Point B with another client’s currency movement from Point B to Point A to reduce friction (and fees) on both the transactions.